Unknown-gp/3D-CKM-Construction-for-Cellular-UAVs-Based-on-Environmental-Features/README.md

-tracing (RT), or historical CSI often fail to adequately consider the impact of environmental features (such as building layout and height), and still exhibit significant limitations in constructing three-dimensional (3D) CKMs for low-altitude urban environments with dense buildings.
+tracing (RT), or historical CSI often fail to adequately consider the impact of environmental features (such as building layout and height), and still exhibit significant limitations in constructing three-dimensional (3D) CKMs for low-altitude urban environments with dense buildings.
 In this paper, we propose a deep learning network architecture named MPANet, which effectively addresses the challenge of 3D spatial CKM construction.
 The model not only integrates complex environmental features from